omussell/homelab/design/design.md

 - Everybody has responsibility for the release process
 - Improve continuously

-The commands and philosphy throughout this document focus on using the native tools as part of the OS, rather than the commands for a specific configuration management tool.
-This is done so that the system administrators know what is being configured at the most basic level, and so they can use the tools manually or through shell scripts.
-It also means that the configurations will work independent of the configuration management tool that is chosen.

 Authorisation / Access Control Lists
 ---
 You can control access to objects using the ACL authorisation mechanism.